 Violin and Vocals

 Lizzie Ball is an internationally placed violinist, vocalist, leader, concert producer and educator, known for her interaction with a variety of musical styles, whilst keeping a strong presence in the classical music world.
 Born in 1981 in Sheffield, Lizzie began her musical education at a local comprehensive school with a strong music department.
-She read Music at St. Johns College, Cambridge University, as an Instrumental Scholar, and did further study with maestros Yossi Zivoni and David Takeno at the Royal College of Music and Guildhall School of Music and Drama.
-Lizzie’s interest in other styles of music started early on, her father’s talent as a jazz pianist was in the background, as well as her mother’s love of everything from opera to rock and roll, and she always loved to play and listen to all kinds of songs.
+She read Music at St. John’s College, Cambridge University, as an Instrumental Scholar, and did further study with maestros Yossi Zivoni and David Takeno at the Royal College of Music and Guildhall School of Music and Drama.
+Lizzie’s interest in other styles of music started early on; her father’s talent as a jazz pianist was in the background, as well as her mother’s love of everything from opera to rock and roll, and she always loved to play and listen to all kinds of songs.
 As a teenager growing up near Sheffield, she would be found on both concert hall stages as well as jamming with local Sheffield indie bands at the Leadmill nightclub (home to the first gigs of Pulp, Arctic Monkeys and beyond) until the wee small hours.

 Lizzie is the founder and creator of Classical Kicks.
 Formed in 2012, Classical Kicks presents a refreshing approach to classical music performance.
 Lizzie produces concerts of like-minded versatile musicians who share her grounded and down-to-earth attitude.
 So far Classical Kicks has achieved a 4 year residency at Ronnie Scott’s, a touring band version of Classical Kicks with multiple programmes and shows, including a family show, children’s workshops, and a even a club classics meets classical instruments collaboration with DJ and Bestival Founder Rob da Bank.

 As a solo artist, Lizzie has gained recognition for her collaborations with Nigel Kennedy (as leader of his Orchestra of Life, for more than 8 years), Jeff Beck (as a featured frontline member of his band), Brian Wilson of the Beach Boys (as a guest vocalist with his band) as well as Grammy-nominated classical choir New York Polyphony and the James Pearson Trio (resident band and Artistic Director of Ronnie Scott’s).
 Performance highlights include Eric Clapton’s Crossroads Festival at Madison Square Garden New York, BBC Proms with the Palestine Strings, Wigmore Hall, Berlin Philharmonie, Greek Theatre LA, and numerous international tours.
-Lizzie is also an in demand session violinist and has performed on numerous film, TV and pop recordings.
+Lizzie is also in demand as a session violinist and has performed on numerous film, TV and pop recordings.
 She has also appeared on live Radio and TV in over 15 countries with her own groups and shows.

 Lizzie is a long time collaborator with her great friend and colleague Morgan Szymanski and is a proud ambassador of his PRISMA education workshop venture, which provides music workshops across Mexico for children in need.
 She is currently working on a brand new show with Morgan, which explores the life and times of Frida Kahlo, from a musical perspective.